As a financial manager, you could end up managing more than just finance

 Financial manager is a crucial role in any organisation, irrespective of size.
 Key skills that will help you are strategic analysis, relationship management, decision-making and communication.

-Those interested in becoming a financial manager will benefit from taking the ACCA Fundamentals level, after which you can progress to Professional level.
+Those interested in becoming a financial manager will benefit from taking the ACCA Applied Knowledge and Applied Skills exams, after which you can progress to Strategic Professional.